Roi-Yona/abcc/README.md

   at https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data, the dataset is an ensemble of data collected from TMDB and GroupLens.

-Furthermore, for the Glasgow Elections dataset, we have our own additional csv ('00008-00000000_candidates') containing the combined candidates list from all district with context (such as the candidate party association) that we have collected from the internet.
+Furthermore, for the Glasgow Elections dataset, we have our own additional csv (already in this repo - '00008-00000000_candidates') containing the combined candidates list from all district with context (such as the candidate party association) that we have collected from the internet.

+After downloading the relevant db files, you should place them in the appropriate directory (check for the folder path constants in ```config.py```) and run the ```parse_dataset_and_create_db.py``` script - for detailed instructions please read [our instructions on how to add new databases](#How-to-add-a-new-database)
 ## Running the Front End (Experiments Sandbox GUI)

 We've implemented a GUI using Streamlit, for a convenient experiment running framework.